Crispy Wild Mushroom Stuffing (in a Cast Iron Skillet!)

 • 3 tablespoons finely chopped fresh parsley

-• 3 tablespoons finely chopped hardy fresh herbs (e.g. a combination of rosemary, sage, & thyme)
+• 3 tablespoons finely chopped hardy fresh herbs (e.g. a combination of rosemary, sage, and thyme)

 • 6 ounces finely grated asiago (roughly 1 1/2 cups)